asdfugil/srd/README.md

 | Install to iPhone 11 21E5222a    | PASS          | PASS          | PASS          | PASS
 | Install to iPhone 12 21E5222a    | PASS          | PASS          | PASS          | PASS

 ** Build 'n Fiddle to make everything work.
 As noted throughout this Repo, Apple has an Entitlement Issue with CoreTrust | AMFI Research that is a work-in-progress.
+If AMFI complains about debugserver, or the SAN dylibs, just try again with make install.

 ## Prerequisites
 - Security Research Tools https://github.com/apple/security-research-device